Robert and Thomas Wintour: Family and life before 1604

-Thomas meets with Robert Catesby and John Wright
+Thomas Wintour’s meeting with Robert Catesby and John Wright

 According to contemporary accounts late in February 1604 Thomas's cousin, Robert Catesby, invited him to his house in Lambeth, but Thomas was indisposed and could not attend.
-Catesby sent a second letter that Thomas did respond to, and when he arrived he found his cousin with John Wright, a devout Catholic and a renowned swordsman.
-Catesby planned to re-establish Catholicism in England by blowing up the House of Lords during the State Opening of Parliament, killing the king.
+Catesby sent a second letter that Thomas did respond to, and when he arrived he found his cousin with John Wright, a devout Roman Catholic and a renowned swordsman.
+Catesby planned to re-establish Roman Catholicism in England by blowing up the House of Lords during the State Opening of Parliament, killing the King.
 Thomas did not immediately recoil from the idea.
 As a former soldier he was a practical man, and he agreed with Catesby that should the plot succeed, it would "breed a confusion fit to beget new alterations".
 He also offered a warning of the price of failure: "the scandal would be so great which the Catholic religion might hereby sustain, as not only our enemies, but our friends also would with good reason condemn us."
 He nevertheless agreed to join the conspiracy, and as Catesby had not entirely given up hope of foreign support—"because we will leave no peaceable and quiet way untried"—Thomas returned to the continent.

 In Flanders he met Juan Fernández de Velasco, 5th Duke of Frías and Constable of Castile, who was holding court there before his journey to England to conclude the Treaty of London.
 Thomas again stressed the plight of English Catholics, hoping to influence the forthcoming treaty negotiations due to take place at Somerset House in London.
 The Constable was "friendly rather than forthcoming".
 Thomas also met the Welsh spy Hugh Owen, and Sir William Stanley, who were both disparaging of Catesby's hopes of Spanish assistance.
-Owen did, however, introduce Thomas to Guy Fawkes, a committed Catholic who had served under Stanley as a soldier in the Southern Netherlands.
+Owen did, however, introduce Thomas to Guy Fawkes, a committed Roman Catholic who had served under Stanley as a soldier in the Southern Netherlands.
 Although at that time the plotters had no detailed plans, Thomas told Fawkes of their ambition to "do somewhat in England", should Spanish support be lacking.
 In late April therefore the two men returned together to Catesby's lodgings at Lambeth, and told him that despite positive noises from the Spanish, "the deeds would nott answere".